Bipolar

 Mythology is History; expressed by, originating with, and viewed from the perspective of, the right-hemisphere which is at once creative, intuitive, artistic and feminine, of the human-animal brain system.

-History, therefore, is Mythology; expressed by, originating with, and viewed from the perspective of, the left-hemisphere which is necessarily and naturally destructive, fatalistic, categorized and masculine, of the human-animal brain system.
+History, therefore, is Mythology; expressed by, originating with, and viewed from the perspective of, the left-hemisphere which is necessarily and naturally destructive, statistical, categorized and masculine, of the human-animal brain system.

-Mythology and History each portray only a half, dim perception of life.
+Mythology and History each independently portray only a half, dim perception of life.

 When you refuse each individually, and accept both collectively, resting upon the foundation of a mighty bridge which spans the darkened abyssal gap between them, balancing and tying together the two perceived sides of the rotating coin that is your mind…you then see unfolding before the awareness that you have always been, the only true and whole story of this our… Reality.